 One way to stay in the air longer is to remove excess weight from your quadcopter.

-Tip #2: Avoid The Wind
+Tip #1: Avoid The Wind

-In general, strong winds tend to decrease overall flight time.
-But it really depends on your drone's weight.
+However, the ability to withstand the wind depends on your drone's weight.
 Something like the DJI Phantom can handle wind a lot better than something like the Hubsan X4 H107L.